nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 This will come in handy if:

-1. You want a general overview of the employees in the company as of this moment.
+1. You want a general overview of the employees in the company.
-2. You want to quickly find out their Employee ID to view more details.
+2. You want to quickly find out an employee's ID to edit their details.

 <div style="page-break-after: always"></div>